 Some music may be unavailable if you don’t pay for Premium

 Free Spotify pays artists less per stream than Spotify Premium does.
 In response to this discrepancy, Spotify allows artists to set up a paywall for the first two weeks after a release.
-If an artist chooses this option, their release will only be available to Premium users until the two weeks have gone by.
+If an artist chooses this option, their release will only be available to Premium users until the two weeks have passed.
 If it’s important to you to have access to all the latest releases, this may be a feature that sways you to pay for Spotify Premium.
 Additionally, if you value the amount of money your favorite artists are getting paid, Premium is superior in that department.
 The following chart depicts the average amount Spotify pays artists per stream.

 Digital Service Provider | $ Per Stream |